w3c/wai-people-use-web/_people-use-web/abilities-barriers-physical.md

 ## Introduction

-To use the Web, people with physical disabilities often use specialized hardware and software such as:
+To use digital technology, people with physical disabilities often use specialized hardware and software such as:

 - Ergonomic or specially designed keyboard or mouse;
 - Head pointer, mouth stick, and other aids to help with typing;